 The University Grants Commission of India (UGC) is an apex body that grants recognition to Universities under the Ministry of Human Resource Development.
 It is charged with coordination, determination, and maintenance of norms of higher education.
 UGC renders recognition to universities in India.
-The headquarter of UGC is in New Delhi and has six regional centres in Bhopal, Kolkata, Pune, Hyderabad, Bangalore, and Guwahati.
-It is applicable for Universities only.
-Whichever course one enrols for in any University, that University should be UGC recognized for that degree to be valid.
+The headquarter of UGC is in New Delhi and has six regional centers in Bhopal, Kolkata, Pune, Hyderabad, Bangalore, and Guwahati.
+It is applicable to Universities only.
+Whichever course one enrolls for in any University, that University should be UGC recognized for that degree to be valid.
 Students should be aware of the Differences Between UGC and AICTE.

-Any applicant pursuing B.Tech from any university must be UGC recognized and the college should be affiliated to AICTE.
-If both conditions satisfy, then only the degree will be considered as valid.
+Any applicant pursuing B.Tech Course from any university must be UGC recognized and the college should be affiliated with AICTE.
+If both conditions satisfy, then only the degree will be considered valid.

 ➤ The AICTE is only a statutory body, which deals with coordinated expansion and proper planning of the technical education system in the country.
-All the Engineering, MBA and Pharmacy colleges are affiliated to All India Council for Technical Education.
+All the Engineering Colleges, Pharmacy, and MBA Colleges are affiliated with the All India Council for Technical Education.
 Also, the technical institutions are viewed by the AICTE.

 ➤ When talking about the function according to the Act University Grants Commission, says that the first function is to look into the financial needs of universities.
 Next, it designates and dispenses grants to these universities.